laujan/ProposalManager/Dynamics Integration/Setup/Automated Setup.md

 Parameter|Meaning|Example
 ---------|-------|-------
-OrganizationName|The name of the Dynamics 365 organization.|contoso
+OrganizationName|The name of the Dynamics 365 organization.
+The unique name can be found in Settings > Customizations > Developer Resources, Instance Reference Information section, in a field called "Unique Name".|contoso
 OrganizationRegion|The region of the Dynamics 365 instance.
 This information can be found either in the [Power Apps admin site](admin.powerplatform.microsoft.com) in the Enviroments section, or in the [Dynamics 365 admin site](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx?). |NorthAmerica
 TenantDomain|The domain of the tenant where the Dynamics 365 instance is located.|contoso.onmicrosoft.com BusinessUnitName|The name of the Dynamics 365 business unit.|contoso